How to Become a Manual Machinist

 Qualifications

-• Proven experience as a Manual Machinist or similar role
+• Proven experience as a Manual Machinist or similar role.

-• Ability to read and interpret technical drawings and blueprints
+• Ability to read and interpret measurement tools and gauges.

 Is becoming a Manual Machinist a good career path?